Dr Carmel Conn

 Cognate group co-ordinator for autism and developmental disorders

-Barnard-Dadds, T. and Conn, C. (submitted) ‘Challenges of listening to autistic pupils in person-centred planning: a conversation analysis’, in Journal of Research in Special Educational Needs.
+Barnard-Dadds, T. and Conn, C. (2018) ‘Challenges of listening to an autistic pupil in a person-centred planning meeting’, Journal of Research in Special Educational Needs.

 Conn, C. (2016) Observation, Assessment and Planning in Inclusive Autism Education: Supporting Learning and Development, London and New York: Routledge.